nbproject/nbproject/INSTALL.md

     ./manage.py migrate # To create the database tables from the migrations files ./manage.py sqlcustom base | ./manage.py dbshell # to create custom views.
 If this throws an error, you could simply log in to your postgres database and run the query contained in https://github.com/nbproject/nbproject/blob/dev/apps/base/sql/ensemble.sql
 ```
+If you run into a base_user does not exist error, you will need to run migrate commands before these two steps.
+Try:

+    ./manage.py migrate auth
+    ./manage.py migrate contenttypes
+    ./manage.py migrate sites
+    ./manage.py migrate base

+Follow any instructions in the terminal for other migrations that may need to be done first.

    * You may also have to allow remote connections
      * sudo nano /etc/postgresql/[YOUR_VERSION]/main/pg_hba.conf